Q: What type of CEO is the most difficult for the Board to work with?

 - The “never-hear-from-anyone-elser”.
 The CEO should set the stage, but each functional area (Sales, Marketing, Product) should be presented by the VP owning it, once there is one.
 Too much talking by the CEO doesn’t give the board any insights into what is really happening.

 - The “board meeting materials are always late and incomplete-er”.
-Subtle but undermines confidences and creates stress.
+Subtle but undermines confidence and creates stress.